 - Extracorporeal membrane oxygenation (ECMO) may be needed in those babies who deteriorate.

 - Steroids - inhaled or systemic - have been used to good effect in some studies.
 Budesonide has been shown to improve the effects of exogenous surfactant in experimental MAS.
+However, the evidence is not yet conclusive to suggest their routine use.

 Complications and prognosis